AlexandriaILS/Alexandria/docs/development/getting_started.md

 # push the db schema to the container
 make migrate

-# bring down the db when you're down
-make psql_down
 ```

 At this point, running `make run` should just work and have all of your queries passed through the Postgres Docker container!
+Bring down the container when you're finished with `make psql_down`.

 ### Install PostgreSQL on your local machine